Power Steering Pressure Test

 1. With the engine stopped, install the pressure gauge with the shutoff valve in the open position.
 Place a thermometer in the reservoir.

 2. Start and idle the engine with the valve in the open position.
-Turn the steering wheel left and right several times to release any air bubbles and bring the fluid to operating temperature.
+Turn the steering wheel left and right several times to release air bubbles and bring the fluid to operating temperature.

 4. With the shutoff valve in the open position, check the gear housing for leaks by holding the steering wheel against its stop and checking fluid pressure against specifications.
 Do not hold the wheel in this position for too long.
 Power steering systems reach pressures above 1000 lbs per square inch.
 If the pressure is too low, the internal gear housing may have an internal leak, undetectable during a visual inspection.